-The Complex Ethics of Siding Scale Translation Rates
+The Complex Ethics of Sliding Scale Translation Rates

 In a budget meeting yesterday with my primary employer, NOFA (the Northeast Organic Farming Association), we were reflecting on interpreting expenses from our recent summer conference.
 As we looked ahead to our winter conference budget, a colleague asked, “Is there a way we could get more affordable interpretation in the future?”

 “No,” I explained, “Not really.
 At least not ethically.”

 Interpreters from Just Words Coop charged a rate of $50 per hour, with two interpreters present for each 1.5 hour workshop, so NOFA paid a total of $150 total per workshop.
 I explained to my colleague that Just Words offers a sliding scale of $50-$120 per hour, with a 2-hour minimum and a requirement that there be two interpreters for any event of over 45 minutes.
 This is standard policy in the field.
 Negotiation is allowed, at the discretion of the interpreters.
 In this instance, the standard policy would have meant NOFA paying a total of at least $200 per workshop at the bottom of the sliding scale, but the interpreters waived the 2-hour minimum, since NOFA is a repeat customer.